-The groundwater contours along the eastern portion of the NMMA are sub-parallel to the eastern NMMA boundary indicating flow southwest into the NMMA, suggesting that recharge may occur in this area.
+The groundwater contours along the eastern portion of the NMMA are sub-parallel to the eastern NMMA boundary indicating flow southwest into the NMMA.
 Besides the possibility of recharge from rainfall and seepage from adjacent older sediments along and to the east of the edge of the NMMA, Los Berros Creek flows across the shallow alluvium, which suggests local recharge may occur.